seebees/node-1/doc/api/process.markdown

 nextTick-calling nextTick-callbacks that will be evaluated before allowing other forms of I/O to occur.

+## process.tick

+* {Number} Initial = 1

+The number of turns of the event loop.
+Every time the JS stack is reset this number is incremented by one.
+It is incremented for nextTick as well as for every return to Javascript from C.  This number provides a locally unique identifier for turn cycle of the event loop.
+Combining this with `process.tock` it is possible in production systems to log out and then subsequently unwind the entire stack for any event.

+## process.tock

+* {Number} Initial = 0

+The corresponding tick from whence the current tick originated.

+    process.tick == 1;    // this is the first turn
+    process.tock == 0;    // there are no events before me
+    process.nextTick(function() {
+      process.tick == 2;  // the next event
+      process.tock == 1;  // was called from tick 1
+    });

 ## process.umask([mask])

 Sets or reads the process's file mode creation mask.
 Child processes inherit